strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 The following essential features are still missing and will be worked on in the near future:

+- Editing of documents with non-string grammar fields is not supported yet.
+  Example: The ``SingleChoice`` type will not work in the \*.sdoc files.
 - Adding images to the multiline fields like requirement's STATEMENT and section's FREETEXT.
 - Deleting a document.
 - Deleting a section recursively with a correct cleanup of all traceability information.